AlexMic9/Exness/How to add partner code in Exness: A Comprehensive Guide.md

 By adding a partner code, you not only enhance your trading experience but also support the affiliate who referred you, fostering a mutually beneficial relationship.

-## Step-by-Step Guide to Adding a Partner Code
+## How to Add Partner Code in Exness
 Adding a partner code in Exness is a straightforward process, but it requires careful attention to detail.
 Follow these steps to ensure you add the code correctly and unlock its benefits.

 ### Step 1: Create an Exness Account